Huevos rancheros is such a classic Mexican breakfast, that's easy to make at home and enjoy any meal you like!

 Tip the can of refried beans into a small pan and warm through over a low heat (I used traditional here, but there are also vegetarian and no fat versions if more appropriate for your diet).
 Lightly toast the corn tortillas then keep warm while you add a little oil to the pan and fry your eggs.

 Then serve everything up - put the tortillas on your plates, top each with some refried beans, an egg or two, and some of the warm salsa.
 Add some grated or crumbled cheese on top and serve with a few slices of avocado.
 It's a quick, easy wonderful plate of deliciousness.

 How to choose and cut avocados

 While we're talking avocados, here are a few tips on buying and using them -

-- I recommend buying unripe avocados (ie still firm when you gently squeeze them) and letting them ripen at home.
-Part of the reason is if they are already soft in store you don’t know how much is they’re ripe and how much is people squeezing them!
+- I recommend you buy unripe avocados (ie still firm when you gently squeeze them) and letting them ripen at home.
+Part of the reason is if they are already soft in store you don't know how much is they're ripe and how much is people squeezing them!

 - An avocado is ripe when it's soft when you gently squeeze the skin, but not too soft.

 - You can also remove the stem and see the color underneath - green is good, brown is overripe.